Skip to main content

 How average users can use this

 While users don’t configure the mappings themselves, they interact with the synced data every day.
 They can view and edit mapped fields directly in either HighLevel or Aloware, with updates automatically flowing based on the sync rules set by admins.
-This means that enriched details, such as Lead Source or Timezone, are always available to support automations, workflows, and day-to-day conversations.

 User test flow